am2308/CodeConversionMCPServer/README.md

    - Check pod logs: `kubectl logs -f deployment/mcp-converter -n mcp-converter`
    - Verify secrets: `kubectl get secrets -n mcp-converter`

+4. **Language-Specific Conversion Issues**:
+   - Check if the source language is in the supported list
+   - Verify file extensions are correctly mapped
+   - Review conversion logs for specific error messages

 ### Support

 For issues and questions:
 1. Check the logs for detailed error messages
 2. Verify your GitHub token permissions
 3. Ensure OpenAI API key is valid and has sufficient credits
+4. Check the `/supported-languages` endpoint for current language support

 ## License